LoopKit/loopdocs/docs/browser/automatic.md

 Each Open-Source App has a schedule for when the automatic build happens.
 This determines when the automatic check for certificate status happens.

-The times are shifted to make sure only one Open-Source app performs a `nuke` process at one time.
+The times are shifted to make sure only one Open-Source app performs a `nuke` action.
+Any other app building later that same day will just create new signing credentials; it will not need to `nuke` all credentials.
 This only happens once a year, but we wanted to be sure there are no conflicts.
 Even if an app doesn't have automatic certificates implemented yet, they are added to the table as suggested values to use when this capability gets added.
 All times are UTC.
 If other apps decide to add this feature, please make a pull request to LoopDocs so we can add those times to the deconfliction table.

 | Open-Source App | AutoCerts? | Wed<br>UTC | 1st of Month<br>UTC |
 |:--|:-:|:-:|:-:|